yocdev/lifecycle/README.md

 // --- Create dependencies
-// Lifecycle uses dependencies to manage App start and shutdown processes:
+// Lifecycle uses dependencies to manage App startup and shutdown processes:
 // Lifecycle will become ready when all dependencies are ready and
 // will shutdown all dependencies when App is going to terminate.